-- For a listing of shares or GDRs we ask that the applicant, its advisers or, where the application is for premium listing, the applicant's sponsor, writes us a letter setting out how the applicant satisfies the admission criteria of the relevant category of listing it is applying for.
+For a listing of shares or GDRs we ask that the applicant, its advisers or, where the application is for premium listinga listing in the equity shares (commercial companies), closed-ended investment funds or equity shares (shell companies) categories, the applicant's sponsor writes us a letter setting out how the applicant satisfies the admission criteria of the relevant category of listing it is applying for.
 We call this the eligibility letter.
 It should introduce the applicant, explaining at a high level what the applicant does and who its key people are.
-The eligibility letter is an opportunity to put the transaction in context and to draw our attention to the key issues likely to arise as we assess the transaction, with the ultimate aim of speeding up the overall process. - Checklists should be submitted setting out how each of the admission criteria is met.
-These checklists can be downloaded from the UKLA section of our website, where there are also instructions on how to complete the checklists.
-In addition to any review of the draft prospectus or listing particulars we conduct to ensure compliance with the Prospectus Directive ('PD') requirements or the requirements in LR4 respectively, we review the draft prospectus, draft listing particulars or other draft document submitted (for example, a draft equivalent document or a draft prospectus under review by another competent authority) to familiarise ourselves with the applicant and ensure that there is nothing in its contents that cause us to question the eligibility of the applicant for admission to the Official List. - We carry out our own background research on the applicant and its directors. - Where we have internal expertise or knowledge (usually in instances where the applicant operates in financial services and is supervised by us) we will discuss the applicant with relevant colleagues, including supervisors at the PRA. - In addition, for applicants to premium listing, we work with the applicant's sponsor and have regard to their opinions and views.
+The eligibility letter is an opportunity to put the transaction in context and to draw our attention to the key issues likely to arise as we assess the transaction, with the ultimate aim of speeding up the overall process.

+Checklists should be submitted setting out how each of the admission criteria is met.

+These checklists can be downloaded from the Markets section of our website, where there are also instructions on how to complete the checklists.
+In addition to any review of the draft prospectus or listing particulars we conduct to ensure compliance with the Prospectus Regulation ('PR') requirements or the requirements in UKLR_234 respectively, we review the draft prospectus_or draft listing particulars or other draft document submitted (for example, a draft equivalent document-or a draft prospectus under review by another competent authority) to familiarise ourselves with the applicant and ensure that there is nothing in its contents that causes us to question the eligibility of the applicant for admission to the Official List.

+- We carry out our own background research on the applicant and its directors. - Where we have internal expertise or knowledge (usually in instances where the applicant operates in financial services and is supervised by us) we will discuss the applicant with relevant colleagues, including supervisors at the PRA. - In addition, where the listing category requires a sponsor, for applicants to premium listing, we work with the applicant's sponsor and have regard to their opinions and views.